 Everywhere Mastercard is accepted in the U.S. Please note Venmo and the Venmo card cannot be used with international merchants, even if you are placing an online order from the U.S.

 Can I use my Venmo card outside of the US?

 The Venmo card may currently only be used in the U.S., at U.S. merchants for transactions in USD.
 Please note Venmo and the Venmo card cannot be used with international merchants, even if you are placing an online order from the U.S.

 Where do I find my card transaction history?

-In the Venmo app, you can find your card purchases by tapping the "☰" icon in the upper left hand corner of the app and then navigating to Purchases.
+In the Venmo app, you can find your card purchases by tapping the "☰" icon at the top of the app and then navigating to Purchases.
 You can view all of your transaction history including any Venmo card reloads (if available on your account and enabled), Venmo card purchases, ATM withdrawals and fees, online purchases, payments to friends, and more in the “Me” feed on the Venmo App.

 Another option is to head to a computer and go to view your account statement online.
 All of your completed transactions, including payments to friends, bank transfers, refunds, ATM withdrawals and fees, and your card purchases and reloads (if available on your account and enabled) will be listed.